freeman-jiang/eth-rps/README.md

 The transfer of funds is the final step in the function, and at this point, the game is no longer in a state that allows the funds to be transferred so an attempt at re-entrancy will fail.

-### Player statistics

-Another feature that we have implemented is the storing of player statistics on the blockchain.
+### Searching the blockchain

-The contract's `Player` struct is mapped to an Ethereum address and contains the following fields
+Users have the ability to search for players and games that have been played through this contract.
+Player data is stored in the `Player` struct which is mapped to an individual Ethereum address, and contains the following fields
 - number of games won (`wins`)
 - number of games lost (`losses`)
 - total money earned (`winnings`)

 These statistics are updated at the end of every game and can be queried through the `getPlayerDetails()` function.

+Similarly, since the game structs are mapped by their ID, we also have `getGameDetails()` that returns information from that game.
+When these functions are queried from the frontend, we can display these statistics on the webpage.

 ## Potential improvements